CIC Young Scientist Award

 CIC Young Scientist Award for Computational Chemistry

-The "CIC Award for Computational Chemistry" is awarded for outstanding master's theses, diploma theses and dissertations that touch on the scientific fields represented in the Division of Computers in Chemistry and represent a special contribution to the further development of the CIC field.
+The "CIC Award for Computational Chemistry" is awarded for outstanding master's theses and dissertations that touch on the scientific fields represented in the Division of Computers in Chemistry and represent a special contribution to the further development of the CIC field.
 The nominees should have completed their work at a university in the German-speaking region.
 Evaluation criteria include thematic relevance as well as scientific quality and presentation.

 The prizes are usually awarded annually and come with prize money of 350 euros (master's thesis) or 750 euros (doctoral thesis), a free one-year GDCh and CIC membership upon request, and a certificate outlining the merits of the awardee .
 From 2025, a maximum of two awardee will be awarded per call for proposals .

-call for proposals 2025
+call for proposals 2026

-The prizes are endowed with 350 euros in the Master's category and 750 euros in the dissertation category.
-In addition, the awardee receive a certificate stating their achievements and, if desired, a free one-year GDCh and CIC membership.
-The prizes will be awarded at the 19th GCC 2026.
+The prizes are endowed with €350 in the Master's category and €750 in the Dissertation category.
+In addition, the awardee receive a certificate acknowledging their achievements and, upon request, a free one-year GDCh and CIC membership.
+The awards will be presented at the 19th GCC 2026 (November 8-11, Bad Soden).

 awardee